muchdogesec/history4feed_web/README.md

 Note, in history4feed Web a user cannot run requests to this endpoint directly and must wait for the default schedule to run.

-## API
+## Public API

+A user sees a similar version to the backend API, with some minor changes (and addition of one endpoint).

 ### Authentication

 All queries to the API require authentication.

-Authentication defines the permissions of the user, and thus the data that can be returned to them.
+Authentication defines the Role of the user, and thus the data that can be returned to them.

 All requests require an `X-API-Key` in the header (unless otherwise stated).
 User API keys can be generated in the user interface.